vives-projectweek-2022/LannoLeave/firmware/README.md

 ## Building documentation

-This project autmatacly generates API documentation using Doxygen and Sphinx.
+This project automatacly generates API documentation using Doxygen and Sphinx.

 If you do not want to use Sphinx, then the doxygen generated html files will be placed in /Lannooleaf/firmware/docs/Doxygen/gen_docs/html folder.